FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_bc12.md

 property equals to "named-usbc-port".
 The USBC port node should have only one BC1.2 device node.

+### Richtek RT1718S

+There are two nodes describing the Richtek RT1718, one for BC1.2 [richtek,rt1718-bc12.yaml] and one for TCPC[richtek,rt1718s-tcpc.yaml].
+The node for the TCPC contains information about I2C bus and address.

 ### Richtek RT1739

 There are two nodes describing the Richtek RT1739, one for BC1.2